Ernie Irvan Saved From Drowning in His Own Blood by Pocketknife and Emergency Tracheotomy After Horrifying NASCAR Accident

 Then, during a practice run at Michigan in August, disaster struck.
 Irvan was involved in a horrific accident where his car violently slammed into the wall.
-He was destined for dying on the track that day but was saved by the actions of one man.
+He was destined to die on the track that day but was saved by the actions of one man.

-Ernie Irvan’s career
+Ernie Irvan’s NASCAR career

 While Irvan was at the top of his game, he had company.
 Dale Earnhardt and Irvan jockeyed for position, alternating the top spot for the first 20 races of the year.
 However, it was the 21st race that season where the standings became irrelevant.
 No one was worried about points.
-The whole NASCAR family was concerned whether or not Ernie Irvan was going to die.
+The whole NASCAR family was concerned about whether Ernie Irvan was going to die.

-Ernie Irvan saved by pocketknife tracheotomy after horrifying crash
+Ernie Irvan saved by pocket-knife tracheotomy after horrifying crash

-“I was initially pessimistic because of his neurological status and because I’ve seen other people come into the emergency department with similar type of injuries that the prognosis wasn’t good,’ said Maino, who was the medical director of the emergency department at Foote Hospital in Jackson, Mich., and the county’s medical examiner.
+“I was initially pessimistic because of his neurological status and because I’ve seen other people come into the emergency department with similar type of injuries that the prognosis wasn’t good,” said Maino, who was the medical director of the emergency department at Foote Hospital in Jackson, Mich., and the county’s medical examiner.

-Recovery, comeback, another bad crash at Michigan, and retirement
+Irvan’s recovery, comeback, another bad crash at Michigan, and retirement

-Fortunately, his injuries weren’t life-threatening as he suffered a concussion and bruised lungs.
+Fortunately, his injuries weren’t life-threatening, as he suffered a concussion and bruised lungs.
 He was treated by Dr. Maino, this time in the infield hospital.